preslavmihaylov/todocheck/README.md

 myproject/main.go:14: // TODO J321: A non-existent issue
 ```

-If there is an unannotated TODO in your code base, todocheck will also report it as a malformed TODO:
+If there is an unannotated `TODO` in your code base, todocheck will also report it as a malformed `TODO`:
 ```
 ERROR: Malformed todo.
 myproject/main.go:16: // TODO - This is not a valid annotated todo